symfony/symfony-docs/cookbook/form/form_customization.rst

 Form Theming in PHP
 -------------------

-When using PHP as a templating engine the only method to customize a fragment is to create a new template file - this is similar to the second method used by Twig.
+When using PHP as a templating engine, the only method to customize a fragment is to create a new template file - this is similar to the second method used by Twig.